5 Reasons for Shopping Cart Abandonment + Solutions to Improve Conversions

-Shopping cart abandonment is a serious problem that could be eating away at your ecommerce sales.
+Shopping cart abandonment is a serious problem for retailers that could be eating away at your ecommerce sales.
 The global average cart abandonment rate is nearly 80% across all industries.
 To make matters worse, the pandemic has even birthed a new pastime of young online shoppers filling, then abandoning ecommerce shopping carts.

 The good news is that there are proven strategies to combat the influx of stranded online shopping carts.
 Here we’ll go over some common reasons for shopping cart abandonment, then give solutions for each.